 Roasted cauliflower is finished with a squeeze of lemon juice and pinch of salt.
 This simple preparation allows the toasty flavor of cauliflower to really shine.

 Fluffy mashed potatoes are a regular holiday favorite for a reason.
-Smother them with creamy seitan bacon gravy.
+Smother them with this pantry-friendly vegan gravy.
+The gravy is ready in just 10 minutes!

 Orange cranberry sauce